marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 ### String Representation Of An Object

 When calling `to_s`, it will return some form of string representation of the object.
+Something easy to display.

 When creating a new class you can keep the default behaviour or build your own.
 For instance here's how `to_s` behaves on an integer:

 {% highlight ruby %}
 100.to_s(2) # returns "1100100"